nickali/checklists/WordPress-Checklist.md

 - **Enqueue JavaScript** - Use `wp_enqueue_scripts` and template tags for directory paths instead of hardcoding links to JavaScript files.

 - **File Naming** - Use standard WordPress naming hierarchy.

+- **Theme Unit Test** - Use WordPress Theme Unit Test to visually inspect and test theme and test using Theme Check plugin.

 - **Screenshot** - Create screenshot with look and feel of theme.